Important note

 - TDE availability depends on the edition and licensed options.

-In other words, nothing changes from a licensing perspective from the previous section.
+Nothing changes from a licensing perspective from the previous section.

 OCI Base Database Service (PaaS)